chhum-chanleak/full-stack-javascript/typescript/more-on-functions/README.md

 # Function Overloads
   # Overload Signatures and the Implementation Signature
   # Writing Good Overloads
-# Declaring this in a Function
+# Declaring 'this' in a Function
 # Other Types to Know About
   # void
   # object